sreejithshaji/naadanvipani-trivandrum/steps -to-run-docker.md

 ls

-here `naadanvipani-trivandrum` is the backend file
+here `naadanvipani-backend` is the backend file

+cd to `naadanvipani-backend`

+ls will give `naadanvipani-trivandrum` which is our backend

 delete that file

-git clone https://github.com/sreejithshaji/naadan-vipani-trivandrum.git -b master
+ git clone "https://github.com/sreejithshaji/naadanvipani-trivandrum.git" -b master

  sudo docker-compose -f docker-compose.prod.yml down -v